Become a HICAP Volunteer

 Tell Me About the Training

 Our initial training is extensive, consisting of a combination of classroom, computer and experiential learning.
 We hold one training session each year, generally from late Feb. to mid-March.
-Expect up to 40 hours of classroom training initially, followed by at least ten hours of observing experienced volunteers in actual counseling situations.
-Fingerprinting is required.
+Expect to do online modules first, at your leisure, followed by about 25 hours of initial classroom training.
+This is followed by at least ten hours of observing experienced volunteers in actual counseling situations.
+Livescan fingerprinting is required.
 A national criminal background check will be performed.
 Approximately six more hours of classroom training on how to use the HICAP and Medicare.gov computer systems is also necessary.
-After you are registered you will start mentored counseling.
+After you are registered you will start mentored phone counseling in the office and possibly site counseling as well.
 State law requires 12 hours of continuing education and 40 hours of counseling time annually to stay registered.
-We meet the continued education requirement through monthly half-day meetings at our Pleasant Hill office usually on the first or second Friday of the month.
+We meet the continued education requirement through monthly in-service meetings by Zoom or at our Pleasant Hill office, usually on the first or second Friday of the month.

 I’m Interested… what do I do next?

 Click here to read the HICAP Counselor Job Description then if you’re still interested follow the instructions below.